 The following information is copied straight from the IMF for your convenience.
 Also, find it here: https://www.imf.org/en/Topics/imf-and-covid19/Policy-Responses-to-COVID-19#H

-A first wave of fiscal measures were introduced earlier in the epidemic, including, on the revenue side, measures to alleviate the fiscal burden on businesses: (i) employers' social contributions will be lifted in the most affected sectors; (ii) the health care contributions will be lowered through June 30; (iii) around 80,000 SMEs (mainly in the services sector) will be exempt from the small business tax (the payment of the tax by other companies in affected sectors will be deferred until the end of the state of emergency); (iv) the tourism development contributions will be temporarily cancelled; (v) media service providers will be given a tax relief for incurred losses of advertising revenue; and, (vi) procedures for collecting tax arrears will be suspended during the state of emergency.
-On the spending side, about HUF 25 billion (0.06 percent of GDP) was reallocated for the healthcare sector.
+A first wave of fiscal measures were introduced earlier in the epidemic, including, on the revenue side, measures to alleviate the fiscal burden on businesses: (i) employers' social contributions will be lifted in the most affected sectors; (ii) the health care contributions will be lowered through June 30, 2020; (iii) around 80,000 SMEs (mainly in the services sector) will be exempt from the small business tax (the payment of the tax by other companies in affected sectors will be deferred until the end of the state of emergency); (iv) the tourism development contributions will be temporarily cancelled; (v) media service providers will be given a tax relief for incurred losses of advertising revenue; and, (vi) procedures for collecting tax arrears will be suspended during the state of emergency.
+On the spending side, about HUF 245 billion (0.6 percent of GDP) was reallocated to the healthcare sector.
 On September28, 2020, the government rolled out on a tax relief package for the benefit of families and businesses, including a tax relief on fringe benefits for tourism companies have been extended through end-June 2021.
 On December 8, state support (through wage subsidies, exemption from payroll taxes, etc.) to the tourism (now including travel agencies), art, entertainment and leisure sectors was extended till end March 2021.

-On April 8, a new package of new measures was announced, supported by the creation two new funds, the Anti-Epidemic Protection Fund and the Economy Protection Fund.
-The Fund will be financed through new taxes on the private activity and reallocations from ministries and from the Employment Fund.
+On April 8, 2020, a new package of new measures was announced, supported by the creation two new funds, the Anti-Epidemic Protection Fund and the Economy Protection Fund.
+The latter Fund will be financed through new taxes on the private activity and reallocations from ministries and from the Employment Fund.
 Their spending targets (i) job protection, notably by subsidizing wages to companies on workers who were put on shortened work hours (with rules that were made more flexible on April 23); (ii) job creation by supporting investments worth a total of HUF 450bn; (iii) support for priority sectors, including tourism, health, food, agriculture, construction, logistics, transport, film and entertainment industries; (iv) provision of interest-subsidized and guaranteed credit facilities to Hungarian companies; (v) an extra week of pension will be paid out every February during 2021-24.

 MONETARY AND MACRO-FINANCIAL

-On April 7, a new SME lending program was also announced (FGS GO!) with increased amounts and increase in the interest rate subsidy.
+On April 7, 2020, a new SME lending program was also announced (FGS GO!) with increased amounts and increase in the interest rate subsidy.
 On July 2, the MNB relaxed its conditions, including allowing the use of loans for investment abroad and loosening conditions for borrowing working capital loans.
 On November 18, the NBH expanded program by HUF 1 tn.
-The corporate bond purchase program (BFGS) remained in place but maturities of eligible bonds were extended and amount per business group was increased.
+The corporate bond purchase program (BFGS) remained in place and maturities of eligible bonds were extended and amount per business group was increased.
 On September 22, MNB raised the amount available under the program to 750 billion forints from HUF 450 bn previously.
 On November 18, it raised the ceiling to HUF 2 tn (4.3% of GDP) having already purchased HUF 793 bn (1.7% of GDP) of bonds under the program.
-The MNB intends to sterilize liquidity injected through both the FSG GO! and BFSG programs through a preferential deposit facility bearing a 4 percent interest rate.
+The MNB intends to sterilize liquidity injected through both the FSG GO! and BFSG programs through a preferential deposit facility bearing tiered interest rates up to 4 percent.

-Regarding macro-prudential measures, (i) the Foreign Exchange Coverage Ratio (FECR), which imposes a limit on the difference between forex-denominated assets and liabilities of credit institutions as a percent of total assets, was reduced from 15 to 10 percent; (ii) the additional capital buffer requirement for systemically-important banks will be temporarily eliminated as of July 1.
+Regarding macro-prudential measures, (i) the Foreign Exchange Coverage Ratio (FECR), which imposes a limit on the difference between forex-denominated assets and liabilities of credit institutions as a percent of total assets, was reduced from 15 to 10 percent; and (ii) the additional capital buffer requirement for systemically-important banks will be temporarily eliminated as of July 1.
 On September 8, regulatory forbearance for unmet reserve requirements was reversed.

 EXCHANGE RATE AND BALANCE OF PAYMENTS